-- · Scholarship applicants must be submitted prior to signing the enrollment agreement. - Applicants must be honorably or medically discharged military veterans, active-duty military personnel, or spouses of active-duty military personnel.
-All branches of the military and active reserves are eligible. - Students are eligible for a one-time maximum award of \$1000. - If no eligible applications are submitted, the scholarship will be void. - Students will be eligible to receive the non-cash award in two scholarship credits of \$500 at the end of each applicable payment period. - Students must maintain Satisfactory Academic Progress at the end of each applicable payment period to remain eligible. - Recipients will forfeit their scholarships if they fail to complete the program or achieve the eligibility requirements. - Scholarships may be applied to tuition.
-Scholarship funds may not be applied to the student kit. - · Scholarship winners must fulfill ALL admissions requirements.
+- Students are eligible for a one-time maximum award of \$500. - Students will be eligible to receive the non cash award in two scholarship credits of \$250 at the end of each applicable payment period. - Students must maintain Satisfactory Academic Progress at the end of each applicable payment period to remain eligible.